Desert kite: Appearance

-They are typically found in massifs or topographically complex terrain, but are rare or absent from sloping terrain, mountainous regions, or within endorheic basins, although they occur at the margins of mountains.
+They are typically found in areas with elevated but flat topography or topographically complex terrain, but are rare or absent from sloping terrain, mountainous regions, or within endorheic basins, although they occur at the margins of mountains.
 Often, the terrain within the kite is much more open than the outside terrain, lacking vegetation and rocks.
 In general, the visibility of the kites from their inside is poor, which appears to be a purposeful feature of their construction; for example, the ends and entrances of the kites often coincide with slope breaks (places where the slope changes).
 Within a given region, the kites tend to have a preferred orientation.
 They are absent from humid climates and from certain hyperarid areas, and their use may have been influenced by Holocene climate changes.